 The school embraces its legal duty of care towards the children, and has developed policies and practical procedures to help us to keep the children safe.

 All staff attend regular safeguarding and child protection training.
-We have a strong, proactive safeguarding team of two ‘DSLs’ (Designated Safeguarding Leads) – currently Jacqui Armour is the DSL and Michael Higgins the alternative DSL, and a designated trustee for safeguarding- Niki King.
+We have a strong, proactive safeguarding team of three ‘DSLs’ (Designated Safeguarding Leads).
+Jacqui Armour is the lead DSL, with Sarah Brocklehurst and Naomi Pratt as alternate DSLs.
+The designated trustee for safeguarding is Ann Swain.

 The DSLs are available to support and provide information and advice to the children, parents and staff and to deal with any concerns.
 We work closely with families and external agencies in order to provide the best outcomes for the children and their families.
 We meet regularly and have a constant open dialogue about safeguarding issues that may affect children across the school- from Kindergarten to Upper School- everything from recruiting staff, handling concerns about children’s welfare and safety, to internet safety or making sure that the children are dressed appropriately for the weather.